Me20b077/Detection-of-Age-and-Gender-of-people-in-a-Meeting-Room/README.md

 4. Upload any image of a meeting room that contains group of people.
 5. Click on Detect button
 6. View Results
+7. After running this file, an image with detected people and their ages will be created in your environment.
+Just see that image for verification.

+## This Project has certain constraints
+1. If a person wears white shirt, it detect his/her age as 23 irrespective of their gender and age.
+2. If the total no of people is less than 2 and a person wears black shirt, it predicts him/her as a child irrespective of their gender and age.